vault27/Foundation/vxlan.md

 ## vPC
 - On NVE interfaces on both leafs we configure secondary IP as a virtual VTEP ID - Anycast VTEP - this secondary IP is configured on Loopback interface, which is used on NVE
 - Orphan interfaces hosts are not announced from Anycast VTEP
+- Virtual mac is generated from vpc number, this virtual MAC is used for hosts and as Router MAC in EVPN routes
-- Hosts which are connected to vPC are announced via BGP with Next hop - Anycast VTEP
+- Hosts which are connected to vPC are announced via BGP with Next hop - Anycast VTEP - shared VTEP
 - At that Spine will get 2 same updates from both Leafs with the same next hop and different RD and different router mac in extended communities
 - If 2 hosts are in the same subnet - no problems - DMAC is a host MAC which is behind vPC VTEP
 - If 2 hosts are in different subnets, then DMAC of VxLAN packet is Router MAC of paricular VTEP in vPC
 - For Underlay these 2 leafs - are 2 different boxes
 - It is possible to configure peer link via Fabric - еi will save High Speed links
+- If peerlink is down, Secondary node will shut down nve interface!

 **VPC consistency check in VXLAN requires:**
 - The same VLAN-to-VNI mapping on both VPC peers